micahcowan/bobbin/README.md

 There is also the `--remain-tty` option, which does the same thing as `--remain`, except after reading your BASIC program or commands at input, it switches to the full "screen emulation" provided by the `tty` interface (instead of remaining at the line-oriented `simple` interface).

-##### Non-interactive line input
+##### Non-interactive input

-When **bobbin** detects that a line of input is being fetched, it suppresses output while that line is being read (just as described at the end of [the `--simple-input fgets` section](#--simple-input-fgets) just above.
+When **bobbin** detects that input is being fed to it from a file or a program (that is, not from a direct user at the terminal), the `--simple` interface suppresses locally-echoed characters and command-prompt characters  that the emulated Apple prints to the screen while input is being read.
 This is to support a familiar interface similar to other standard I/O tools: input comes into a program, output comes out.
 If output weren't suppressed during line input, the Apple would echo it back in the output.
-If you pipe a thousand-line BASIC program into **bobbin**, you'll probably be annoyed if you have to wade through those thousand lines you already had, just to get to the "good part" (the BASIC program's output).
+If you pipe a thousand-line BASIC program into **bobbin**, you'd probably be annoyed if you have to wade through those thousand lines you already had, just to get to the "good part" (the BASIC program's output).

-For the same reasons, during non-terminal input, the `simple` interface also suppresses prompt characters and preceding newlines, that come just before line input is requested.
-Just as you don't want to see a thousand lines of BASIC code you just sent get thrown back at your face, you also don't want to see the thousand prompt characters that were issued, either.
-This "prompt suppression" is not performed during the other (selectable) input modes.

-There is no option to control the input-mode used for non-interactive input.
-The developer's in-my-head name for it is "pipe" mode.

-##### How the `--simple` interface distinguishes line-input from keypresses

-**Bobbin** watches the Apple \]\['s 6502 CPU register called the PC (program counter) register, which tracks the location in memory where the Apple is currently executing code.
-If it reaches a place in the firmware that **bobbin** knows corresponds to a particular place in the Apple \]\[ firmware "monitor" program known as `GETLN`, then the specialized "line input" behavior is triggered.
-The locations used to match against the PC to determine if `GETLN` is running, are `$FD75` (`NXTCHAR`), `$FD67` (`GETLNZ`), and `$FD6A` (`GETLN`).
-The latter two locations are only used in non-interactive ("pipe") mode, to suppress prompt-printing, while the first location is used both to suppress output in non-interactive mode.
-If the non-autostart, Integer BASIC firmware is loaded, an additional location is used for prompt-detection on the program counter: `$E006`.

-Character output is detected when the program counter reaches `$FDF0` (`COUT1`).
-When output is not being suppressed, this triggers the character found in the accumulator register to be printed to **bobbin**'s output stream (after suitable transformation, from Apple \]\['s character encoding scheme to ASCII).
-Output suppression *in no way* affects whether, or in what way, a character is printed *interanlly* to the Apple \]\['s video memory.

-While one might be tempted to think that character input probably mirrors how character output is done&mdash;matching the program counter against a memory location like `$FD1B` (`KEYIN`), it is actually detected in a completely different way: by trapping memory reads from special memory locations `$C00x` and `$C01x` (where `x` here represents any hexadecimal nybble value).
-The former location is used by an Apple \]\[ program to read whether a character is available to be read, and what its value is, while the `$C01x` memory is used just to tell the Apple \]\[ key-handling hardware that we've accepted the keypress, and that it shouldn't set the "key-is-ready" bit at `$c00x` until the user presses another key. **Bobbin** needs to use this method for providing user input, rather than checking for entry into a subroutine, because many, many programs use that method directly to read keypresses, and if **bobbin** didn't handle them, those programs might loop forever, always waiting for a keypress that **bobbin** would never know to deliver.

 ##### Additional details of bobbin's I/O processing